neo Rename - Simple handling, powerful features.

 Collapse duplicate separators

-Remove multiple repeated characters like "--" or "__".
-By adjusting the following regex command any character repeated twice or more can be replaced.
+Remove repeated characters like "--" or "__".
+By adjusting the following regex command any character repeated two or more times can be replaced.

 Regex filter: /[-]+/gi